A couple of weeks ago, just about clocking off time on a Friday evening, I had an emergency call from a PR contact I know.

 ‘You do crisis communications, don’t you?’ she said.

-It’s quite usual for a PR agency to call in support from a crisis communications specialist when their clients’ reputations are at risk, as managing this requires different expertise and knowledge.
+It’s quite usual for a PR agency to call in support from a crisis communications specialist when their clients’ reputations are at risk.
+Managing this requires different expertise and knowledge.

 Within minutes, the managing director of the company had called me.